jenamoradoc/WeCode/README.md

 ## What we learned

--That there is still much to be improved to make existing online code editors a better collaborative experience between teams.
+- That there is still much to be improved to make existing online code editors a better collaborative experience between teams.

--That the support of a multimedia item in a web page is something that can be delegated and this could add so much value to interactive apps orientate to teams.
+- That the support of a multimedia item in a web page is something that can be delegated and this could add so much value to interactive apps orientate to teams.

 ## What's next
--Add an interactive terminal to show the implementation and execution of an algorithm based in a Docker container.
+- Add an interactive terminal to show the implementation and execution of an algorithm based in a Docker container.
 - To support multiple cursor indicators in the code editor.
 - Add Multi import file support snippets from Gist or Github projects.
--Allow to video record the We Code session, including the live coding, video, sound and chat interactions.
+- Allow to video record the We Code session, including the live coding, video, sound and chat interactions.
--Schedule a live coding session to a future.
+- Schedule a live coding session to a future.
-Allow to soak up a live session an external web page.
+- Allow to soak up a live session an external web page.

 ## Misc